Egon Schultz: Aftermath

-On 1 December 1991, the aforementioned Egon-Schultz-Strasse reverted to its original name, Strelitzer Strasse.
+On 1 December 1991, the aforementioned Egon-Schultz-Straße reverted to its original name, Strelitzer Straße.
 About the same time, the Egon Schultz Oberschule in Rostock was renamed Käthe-Kollwitz-Gymnasium.
 Throughout the former East Germany, many schools and institutions bearing Egon Schultz's name reverted to their original names.

 By 1992, prosecutions had begun against former border guards, charging them with murder or manslaughter.
 A case was opened with regard to Egon Schultz for suspicion of negligent homicide, involving investigation of all the people involved in the incident, including the Stasi agents and the border troops.
 Neues Deutschland embarked on a major campaign asking for donations to help cover the costs of legal counsel and court fees for the border soldiers who, from the viewpoint of the fundraising initiators, were being unlawfully prosecuted.
 Almost 200,000 German marks were donated, managed by the "Gesellschaft für rechtliche und humanitäre Hilfe" (Society for Legal and Humanitarian Aid), an association of former Stasi, border troop and Communist Party members.
 The investigation concluded that Christian Zobel fired the first shot in order to prevent Reinhard Furrer and himself from being arrested.
 The bullet was lodged in Egon Schultz's lung but did not kill him.
 The fatal shot came from the Kalashnikov of a border soldier who, on instructions from a Stasi officer, fired shots in the dark courtyard, unintentionally hitting Egon Schultz, who then died from internal bleeding.
 It was accepted by the court that the border soldier who had fired the deadly shot had acted in self-defense.
 The case was dismissed since he had been ordered to fire.

 In response to the investigation against the border guards and Stasi agents, in May 1994, private individuals pressed charges against Reinhard Furrer for supposedly murdering Egon Schultz.
 Egon Schultz's mother, who had supported the accusation, was represented by a renowned West Berlin law firm.
 Additional charges were also filed with the Berlin public prosecutor's office.
 When Reinhard Furrer died in an airplane accident in September 1995 and it became known that Christian Zobel had already died, the lawyers representing Egon Schultz's mother filed charges against the other escape helpers as murder accomplices, charges which were eventually dropped.

-In 2004 a memorial plaque was erected, replacing the one previously mounted (which subsequently disappeared after 1989) on the house at Strelitzer Strasse 55.
+In 2004 a memorial plaque was erected, replacing the one previously mounted (which subsequently disappeared after 1989) on the house at Strelitzer Straße 55.
 This was done on the initiative of both former escape helpers and friends of Egon Schultz, on the 40th anniversary of his death.